Take a minute to watch this video. It’ll make reading this article even more impactful.

 Let’s Not Miss the Gorilla

-When marketers and researchers focus on a couple of data points in a brand tracker, year-over-year increases in purchase intent or an anecdote from that one focus group that one time, are those of us in charge of building brands focusing on too narrow a slice of the pie?
-Are we missing the “gorilla” running across the court?
+When marketers and researchers focus intently on a couple of data points in a brand tracker, year-over-year increases in purchase intent, or an anecdote from a focus group, are those in charge of building brands focusing on too narrow a slice of the pie?
+Are we missing the “gorilla” running across the court as we pursue the thinking we are comfortable doing?
 There’s a lot of evidence to suggest we are.

-At HawkPartners, we begin with the end in mind, considering how research findings apply to the marketing objectives.
-Many of our client conversations begin with thinking about how behavioral economics will impact consumer behaviors and building a research platform based on these principals.
+At HawkPartners, we begin with the marketing objectives and look for valid methodologies to help achieve them.
+Thus, many of our client conversations begin with thinking about how behavioral economics will impact consumer behaviors and how to build a research platform based on these principles .

-Whether you’re marketing to doctors to prescribe your drug, consumers to purchase your product or investors to switch to your bank, understanding Kahneman’s “fast thinking” and “slow thinking” principles is critical to positioning your brand to win.
+Whether you’re marketing to doctors to prescribe your drug, consumers to purchase your product, or investors to switch to your brand, understanding Kahneman’s “fast thinking” and “slow thinking” principles can be critical to positioning your brand effectively.